xcatliu/pagic/README.md

 Sub directory can also have a `_layout.tsx` file.

-For each markdown or component, it will walk your file system looking for the nearest `_layout.tsx`.
+For each markdown or react component, it will walk your file system looking for the nearest `_layout.tsx`.
 It starts from the current directory and then moves to the parent directory until it finds the `_layout.tsx`.

 ```
 docs/